jillzhang777/jillzhang777/README.md

 ### Our Focus

 At YY ECOMM, we excel in placing candidates in permanent, contract, temporary, and interim positions globally.
 With a stronghold in Hong Kong and Shenzhen, China, we cater to diverse client needs across the Asia Pacific region.
+As of Jan 2024, we have proudly fulfilled more than 500+ headcounts within the FinTech/Web3/Blockchain field.

 ### Why Choose Us?